4100 N Powerline Rd. Suite B-3

 Installation should be done with a mortar set.
 Natural Stone comes in heavier and thicker pieces then ceramic or porcelain tile.
 It is also laser cut and typically installed with a 1/16 grout joint.

 Stretch-In - This is the most common form of carpet installation in homes nowadays and used for rolls of broadloom carpet.
 The carpet is trimmed to the room's dimensions and placed on top of a pad.
 The carpet is attached using tackless strips around the edges of the room.

 Glue Down – This technique is best suited for commercial/high traffic areas and indoor/outdoor carpeting.
 Instead of attaching to the padding, the carpet is simply glued to the subfloor (glue down) or its glued to the padding which is glued to the subfloor (double glue down).

 Installation methods depend on the product.
-There are peel and stick options, straight glue down, or loose lay.
+There are straight glue down, loose lay, or floating click installation systems.
 Refer to each specific product to see what the manufacturer recommends.
-When it comes to installation for any of the above products it is always best to check with the manufacturers requirements for installation to ensure your floor last long and looks beautiful.
+When it comes to installation for any of the above products it is always best to check with the manufacturers requirements for installation to ensure your floors last long and looks beautiful.

-The most scratch resistant flooring is Tile and Luxury Vinyl.
+The most scratch resistant flooring is Tile and Laminate.
 Call us for details.

-The best flooring option for pets is Tile, or anything waterproof and scratch resistant like tex-tured (for grip) Luxury Vinyl.
+The best flooring option for pets is Tile, or anything waterproof and scratch resistant like tex-tured (for grip) Luxury Vinyl & Laminate.
 Call us for details.